sammyguy/HumanActRecognition/README.md

 That is, for this 'fBodyBodyGyroJerkMag' measurement, feature no. 542 is the required mean value and the R-script should just extract this feature and not the one containing 'meanFreq'.
 To achieve this, the attribute 'fixed=TRUE' must be included in the grep() function.

 Once the required columns containing mean and std were extracted, they were renamed to more descriptive words instead of just V1, V2, etc… I have decided to simply use the labels as provided in the features.txt file.
+My script will simply remove the '()' characters from the original features.
 In my opinion, these words are already rather self-explanatory.
 Any attempt to come up with alternative labels would not provide addition information.

 The 3 tables 'measurements', 'activities' and 'volunteers' were column-binded to form a data set called test_data.
 This data set will later be combined with the data set created in Part II.